carolsemerano/kickstarter-analysis/README.md

 ## Results
 - Outcomes based on Launch Date
-   - May is the best month to launch a campaign.
-Successful campaigns have their peak on this month, then steadily decrease until September, while failed projects stay relatively stable, even though the total count of campaigns also peaks at the same period.
+   - Successful campaigns have their peak in May, then steadily decrease until September, while failed projects stay relatively stable, even though the total count of campaigns also peaks at the same period.
-   - It is not recommended starting a new project between September and March, but especially December should be avoided, since it is when the lowest point can be observed.
+   - The lowest point of successful campaigns can be observed in December.
 On this month, the number of successful campaigns is just slightly higher than the failed ones.
 - Outcomes based on Goals
-  - Campaigns with lower goals have a higher chance to achieve their goals.
+  - Campaigns with lower goals have a higher chance to achieve them.
 Projects in the first two categories (up to $4999) have a success rate of more than 70%, then drop about 20% for projects with goals between $5000 and $9999.
-It is important to mention that about 85% of goals are less than $10000, which is the reason this conclusion focused only on the first three categories.
 - Limitations
   - There are external variables that cannot be measured in the dataset, for example, who are the backers that usually support a certain category and/or subcategory.
 Demographics and interests might play a part in the success rate.
 Also, it may be relevant to understand how those backers were targeted.
 Since the success rate may be the result of the marketing strategy of each crowdfunding campaign.
 Additionally, in the chart Outcomes based on Goals, currency was not taken into consideration, which adds a bias in the analysis.
 It would be beneficial to convert the goal to a common currency or, even, adding a filter by country.
 Also, this chart does not highlight the outliers, and that may lead to mistakes if examined by itself.